Briantahiel/encryptor/README.md

 </p>

 <h1>:heavy_check_mark: About the Project</h1>
-<h4>TecnoStore comes from a common objective, through the implementation of a web application, it seeks to solve the problems of an E-commerce owing to the need to increase the sale of its products.</h4>
-<h4>Customers will be provided with a catalog with all the latest technology products to see.
+<h4>TecnoStore comes from the idea of that through the implementation of a web application, we seek to solve the problems of an E-commerce owing to the low sale of its products.
+Customers will be provided with a catalog with all the latest technology products to see.
 Since the application has a payment system, the customer will be able to make the purchase right there and get important discounts but first they must be logged in</h4>

 <h1>:memo: General Description</h1>